 Motor vehicle accidents are the leading cause of post-traumatic stress disorder (PTSD) in the general population.
 There are approximately six million auto accidents in the United States annually, resulting in over 3 million injuries.

-According to a National Institute of Mental Health study, 39.2% of a sample of survivors of a serious motor vehicle accident develop PTSD.
+According to a National Institute of Mental Health study, 39.2% of survivors of serious motor vehicle accidents develop PTSD.
 Additionally, 53% of the sampled survivors also met the criteria for major depression.

 Understanding Insurance in Florida